fossas/cpp-vsi-demo/README.md

 * `bin` - Contains binaries to link with projects.
 These binaries aren't real binaries; they're just random files.
 * `internal-json-parser` - An example internal library.
 Contains the `bin/jq/jq.o` binary.
 * `example-internal-project` - An example internal project.
 Contains vendored source (in `vendor`), and the `bin/libauth_internal` and `bin/libjson_internal` binaries (in `include`).
+* `librayon` - A downloaded Rust project for `rayon` (https://lib.rs/crates/rayon).
+Has no significance, I just needed a real project that wouldn't be found with VSI and would have dependencies.

 All other files not mentioned here (eg `.c` and `.h` files) are placeholders.